butopen/redevtools/packages/redevtools.com/src/blog/003-tailwind-devtool/index.md

 ## Quick Install
 Tailwind devtools Inspector can be accessed from your console.

-It is part of redevtools, so you don't have to install anything: just type:
+It is part of redevtools, so you don't have to install anything: just type this snippet in your console:

 ```javascript
 import("//r8s.io")